 Browsing 200 - 210 results of 354 programs for category - Science in Action

+And the community has a garden, from which they obtain their only fresh produce.
+Many love to visit this polar paradise.
 McMurdo Station is the American staging area for Antarctic research.
 At the edge of Ross Island, off the coast of the continent, a small town of workeres feeds, houses, prepared, supplies, fuels, transports, and protects those who conduct field research throughout Antarctica and the surrounding waters.
 The community numbers 1,000 in the summer and 200 in the winter.

 And the community has a garden.
 But they aren't allowed to use soil.
 Sonoma Valley farmer Bob Cannard doesn't fight nature: he collaborates with it.
 The result is bountiful fields of healthy, beautiful plants, some of which end up in the kitchen at Alice Waters' Chez Panisse restaurant in Berkeley, California.
 Here Bob speaks eloquently about appreciating and respecting nature.
 As he says, "it's simple...it's all right there before you."
 Mike Wiltberger, magnetospheric physicist at the National Center for Atmospheric Research, narrates this artist’s rendering of a coronal mass ejecting from the sun and then impacting the earth’s magnetic field.
 Animation produced by the National Aeronautics and Space Administration.